 We love the open shelving look as laundry closet idea, it makes life easier in terms of being about to see what you want quickly and to organize a laundry room – but the downside is that you ideally need to keep it spick and span.

 It is a design feature that works particularly well in a laundry closet, though.
 Keep the unsightly items hidden away and pop the beauties on your shelves – that’s our advice.
-Use kitchen shelving ideas as your inspiration to get the look just right.
+Use kitchen shelving ideas as your inspiration to get the look of your laundry room shelving ideas just right.

 4. Opt for different-sized units for practicality

 A laundry closet is really an extension of your kitchen – and you can use the same cabinetry to keep it cohesive.
-However, it’s worth having a few tall cupboards installed for items like ironing boards and upright vacuums.
+Tall laundry closets are best installed for items like ironing boards and upright vacuums.
 It’s those kind of practical pieces that you may want to hide away so go tall for them and use standard heights for cleaning products.
+Then you can reserve smaller laundry room cabinet ideas alongside for more compact items, such as washing detergent.

 5. Keep it stylish with offcuts of wallpaper